-This Day in History: Leonard Keller & Raymond Wright earn Medals of Honor in Vietnam
+This Day in History: Leonard Keller & Raymond Wright earn Medals of Honor

 On this day in 1947, a future Medal of Honor recipient is born.
 The action in which Leonard Keller was engaged was so intense that both he and another soldier would receive Medals for their efforts.

 Keller had been drafted into the Army when he was barely 19 years old.
 He was young, of course.
 But he wasn’t one to sit around, either, watching while others died.
 On May 2, 1967, he acted upon that principle—despite the fact that he’d been told to retreat.

 “When you’re laying there or sitting there and you’re hearing other kids—and I was a kid at that time—screaming and crying that they want their mother and the only thing that’s hurting them is what’s on the other side of that rice paddy, I have to do something about it,” he said many years later.
 “I’m just the kind of guy that I’m going to do something.
 If you don’t want to do something, get out of my way, because I’m going to have to do it.”